JeremyTygh/Intro-to-App-Development-with-Swift/README.md

 https://books.apple.com/us/book/intro-to-app-development-with-swift/id1118575552

 ## Below are screenshots of the projects running on a simulated iPhone XR
+Images can be clicked on to be viewed in a larger size!

 ### AnimalSounds
 ###### An animal sound game for young children--or adults :)